systeminit/si/app/auth-portal/src/content/tutorial/03-deploy_containerized_app.md

 Review the `Diagram Outline Panel`:
 * **Four 'Changes' notifications (red tools)**: (no action needed)
-  * Each of the four AWS Assets you used has a red tools 'Changes' notification, which are telling you that these resource does not exist yet.
+  * Each of the four AWS Assets you used has a red tools 'Changes' notification, which are telling you that these resources do not exist yet.
   * These Resources will be created once you click `Apply Changes` in a moment.
 Once they exist, these notifications will turn green.

 * **Two Qualification warnings (orange exclamation points)**: (no action needed)